-Wurlitzer may become boutique hotel
+Empty Wurlitzer may be downtown's latest boutique hotel

 The New York firm with a contract to buy the Wurlitzer building wants to convert the historic structure into a boutique hotel, making it the fifth such hotel in or near downtown Detroit.